-Nightmares vs. Night Terrors: what’s the difference & what to do?
+Nightmares vs. Night Terrors: What’s the Difference & What to Do?

 Middle-of-the-night scares can be unsettling for parents, especially when you’re half-awake and trying to make sense of what you’re seeing or hearing.
-Is it a nightmare?
-A night terror?
-Should you go in?
-Wake them up?
-Offer comfort or stay back?

 Although nightmares and night terrors are often lumped together, they’re caused by different sleep states and call for different responses.
 Understanding that difference can take a lot of the fear and guesswork out of those long nights.